Whey Protein vs. Matrix Protein: Peak Speed vs. Metabolic Endurance

 - You have a sensitive stomach and prefer light, "watery" shakes.

-🔵 Choose PROTEIN BLEND if:
+🔵 Choose a PROTEIN BLEND if:

 - You use protein as a meal replacement.